yegor256/blog/_posts/2014/sep/2014-09-09-restful-web-sites.md

     support XSLT at all.

- 3. Browsers support only `GET` and `POST` HTTP methods, while traditional RESTful APIs exploit also, at least, `PUT` and `DELETE`.
+ 3. Browsers support only `GET` and `POST` HTTP methods, while traditional RESTful API-s exploit also, at least, `PUT` and `DELETE`.

 The first problem is not really a problem.
 It's just a matter of taste (and level of education).
 The last two problems are much